Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 This can be used like CCI Tile Toggle (below) to show and hide a Drawing.
 It requires two regions, one to show and the other to hide.
 This can only be triggered by the GM (Keeper).

 - **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
-- **Show** - Define if clicking on this region will show or hide the relevant Drawings, Journal Entries, and Journal Entry Pages.
+- **Action** - Define if clicking on this region will show, hide, or toggle the relevant Drawings, Journal Entries, and Journal Entry Pages.
 It can also be used to enable or disable other Region Behaviors
 - **Select Drawing** - Enter the UUID of the Drawing and then press the Add Document button
 - **Select Journal Entries** - Enter the UUID as per Select Drawing or Drag it here
 - **Permission for Documents** - If Show is ticked the Documents will have this default permission